 - Receive requests by phone or email, research and retrieve the documents requested and then email electronic copies or mail hard copies, for a fee.

-The Orders and Addenda regulating town services and functions do not address staffing levels or hours of operations for these services or functions even though the VT Agency of Commerce and Community Development’s guidance addresses maximum numbers of employees that may work together in person.
+The Orders and Addenda regulating town services and functions do not address staffing levels or hours of operations for these services or functions even though the Universal Guidance addresses certain maximum capacity numbers.
 The analysis of who has the authority to make this determination in your community is multi-faceted.
 For employees and most appointed officials, this decision will be made by the selectboard; for those towns operating in a manager form of government, this decision will be made by the municipal manager.
 Elected officials are independent from the control of other town officials, which means that they are empowered to make these decisions.
 Town of Bennington v.
 Booth, 101 Vt.
 24 (1928).
 These continued operations and practices must also be conducted in strict adherence to CDC and VDH guidance to ensure recommended social distancing noted above and described in Section 4 of the Order.

 No, not as of August 1, 2020 which is when Addendum 2 to the Governor’s Amended and Restated Executive Order 01-20 goes into effect.
 This Executive Order requires all Vermonters to wear masks or facial coverings any time they are in public spaces, indoors or outdoors, where they come into contact with others from outside their households and where it is not possible to maintain a physical distance of six feet.
 This Executive Order amends Section 7(f) of the Amended and Restated Executive Order regarding face coverings and, in doing so, deletes from its language the ability of selectboards to “enact more strict local requirements regarding mask use than those set forth herein.”
 In its place, the new iteration of the Executive Order imposes upon towns the requirement to “implement measures notifying customers or clients of the requirement to wear masks or facial coverings, which may include, but shall not be limited to, posting signage stating that masks or cloth facial coverings are required and denial of entry or service to customers or clients who decline to wear masks or facial coverings.”
 For more information, including printable singnage, please visit the VT Agency of Commerce and Community Development’s (ACCD) mask mandate webpage at: https://accd.vermont.gov/covid-19/restart/masks